-Mount Baker Rowing and Sailing Center offers classes and programs for ages 8-100 in rowing, sailing, kayaking and windsurfing for all ability and skill levels.
+Mount Baker Rowing and Sailing Center offers classes and programs for ages 8-100 in rowing, sailing and windsurfing for all ability and skill levels.

 Coaches at Mount Baker use deliberate open style coaching techniques that are successful with both introducing water sports to participants with a wide variety of abilities as well as developing nationally competitive teams.

 Beginning with the original community that energized the founding of Mount Baker Rowing and Sailing Center, emphasis has been on inclusion, neighbors and family, and open communication.
 Central to this is good sportsmanship, and a belief that learning and participation in sports builds skills – physical, personal and mental – that translate this culture to every aspect of life.

 The Boating Advisory Council, in partnership with Seattle Parks and Recreation, wants to ensure that our activities, classes and sports are available to everyone, regardless of their ability to pay.
 The Council will chose to waive some or all fees, offer activities on a sliding scale, allow for an exchange of activities for volunteer service, or offer scholarships.
 Reduced fees are intended mainly for families or individuals in our Seattle neighborhood who are on public assistance or are unemployed.

 Early on, the Center hosted “Rowing in the Mainstream,” part of a national effort to get people with disabilities on the water.
 Olympians Doug Herland and Kristy Norelius (’84 Gold medalists) attended.
 This was the impetus for Renton Rowing to begin their program for people with disabilities that continued for a number of years.